-- callback Function to be invoked when the requested state change occurs.
-It must conform to the standard State Callback format documented here - event (optional) Name of the event to subscribe to.
+- callback Function to be invoked when the event is fired.
+It must conform to the standard Event Callback format documented here - event (optional) Name of the event to subscribe to.
 Can be a standard Home Assistant event such as service_registered or an arbitrary custom event such as "MODE_CHANGE".
 If no event is specified, listen_event() will subscribe to all events. - kwargs (optional) Zero or more keyword arguments.